All about Post Workout Nutrition-Role, Benefits, and Best Workout Diet

 Build and Repair Muscle through Protein

-Excessive exercise or physical activity does the muscle pain and protein breakdowns.
+Excessive exercise or physical activity does muscle pain and protein breakdowns.

 The rate of pain may differ from activity to activity; an athlete may face excessive muscle pain or protein breakdown.

-If you consume a fair amount of protein after your workout, it will provide your body with the essential amino acids required to rebuild and repair process.
-It also helps you to build new muscle tissues by establishing new building blocks inside your body.
+Consuming a fair amount of protein after your workout will provide your body with the essential amino acids required to rebuild and repair the process.
+It also helps you build new muscle tissues by establishing new building blocks inside your body.

 Experts suggest that you must consume at least about 0.14–0.23 grams of protein after a workout.